-In Arus, all our students have to present their learnings in the form of projects that they create.
+In Arus, all our students have to present their learnings in the form of projects they created.
 As a result, Arus organises an Exhibition Day towards the end of our long term programmes to provide students with the opportunity to share.

-It was nerve-wrecking leading up to the ultimate day.
-The week was full with programmes and events.
+It was nerve-racking leading up to the ultimate day.
+The week was full of programmes and events.
 The teachers were busy preparing the students for our annual Exhibition Day.
-Our alumni students were ready to help from setting up the space to finalising their roles on the day itself.
-The students were proactive and volunteered themselves to be the emcees, programme manager, ushers as well as the media team.
+Our alumni students were ready to help from setting up space to finalising their roles on that day.
+The students were proactive and volunteered themselves to be the emcees, programme manager, usherers and the media team.
 The teachers were pretty much supporting the alumni students in running the show.

-In the morning of the Exhibition Day, as early as 7am, Sir Wei Young helped to fetch some of the students from around the neighbourhood.
-Our intern, Chun Sing ready with the camera to capture and document footages as people started coming in.
-Teacher Nabihah was there too to welcome her GEMS girls who some are coming for the first time to Arus.
+On the morning of the Exhibition Day, as early as 7 am, Sir Wei Young helped fetch some of the students from around the neighbourhood.
+Our intern, Chun Sing ready with the camera to capture and document footage as people started coming in.
+Teacher Nabihah was there to welcome her GEMS girls whom some are coming for the first time to Arus.
 (GEMS this year is conducted in 2 schools, SK Macang Bubok & SK Kampung Baru)

-We had parents of students, even their school teachers as well as members of the public attending this exhibition.
-We’re happy to also see familiar faces making their presence felt on that Day.
-We had Mr. Ooi Peng Ee and Elisa from Penang Science Cluster as well as Dr. Chew YS from Chumbaka.
+We had parents of students, even their school teachers and members of the public attending this exhibition.
+We’re happy to see familiar faces making their presence felt on that Day.
+We had Mr Ooi Peng Ee and Elisa from Penang Science Cluster and Dr Chew YS from Chumbaka.
 We would like to thank them for making time to visit us on this occasion given their tight schedule.
 We truly appreciate it!

 They then had the opportunity to pitch their projects to a seated audience.
 Our emcees of the day, Khai Boon and Sai Tatt introduced each group to pitch their projects.
-We would like to congratulated the Best Project for Maker Academy which is Cool Bus Stop.
+We would like to congratulate the Best Project for Maker Academy which is Cool Bus Stop.
 Cool Bus Stop is developed by Chia Jia Ying, Munenthar, and Puggal Raj.
 The project aims to encourage more people to choose public transport over cars in their travels by improving existing bus stops to be more comfortable in our hot, sticky Malaysian climate.
-With an abundance of sunlight in this country, their project incorporated a solar panel to power the electronics that control fans that cool the bus stop when there are commuters waiting for the bus.
-On the other hand, the most creative idea for GEMS was a project to help the security guard in school.
-This is a project done by Nurin Qistina, Hani Maisarah, & Siti Nor Umi Humaira.
-They interviewed the security guard in their school and found out that she struggled to control the traffic flow outside school when school ends.
+With an abundance of sunlight in this country, their project incorporated a solar panel to power the electronics that control fans that cool the bus stop when commuters are waiting for the bus.
+Other than that, the most creative idea for GEMS was a project to help security guards in schools.
+It is a project done by Nurin Qistina, Hani Maisarah, & Siti Nor Umi Humaira.
+They interviewed the security guard in their school and found out that she struggled to control the traffic flow outside the school when school ends.
 The girls designed a robot that can assist by detecting if students are queueing to cross the road.
 The robot will move onto the road to stop traffic.

 These are real challenges and problems that our students strive to solve armed with the knowledge and skills gained throughout the programme.
 Learning new things have become important and relevant when it is needed.
 Our students gained valuable experience by presenting their ideas and listening to feedback.
-This forms a complete cycle in their learning process and it enables them to further develop their ideas.
+This forms a complete cycle in their learning process, enabling them to further develop their ideas.